What is the difference between TEFL, TESL & TESOL?

 All our trainees pass the course – we will not let you fail, even if it means taking the course all over again!
-Our trainers will spend extra time with you as necessary and coach you in any areas that you are weak.
+Our trainers will spend extra time with you and coach you in any areas that you are weak.
 Our goal is that you succeed.

-How can I book accommodation?
+How can I book accommodations?

 Whichever type of accommodation you choose, we can assist you with the booking!
 However, we recommend the All-Inclusive Package: This includes hotel accommodation and airport collection at attractive rates.